2003 British Grand Prix: Track invasion

-On the 11th lap, as the procession of cars exited the Becketts corner onto the Hangar straight, Neil Horan cleared the fence wearing a kilt, waving banners with statements "Read the bible" and "The Bible is always right" and ran towards the sequence of cars, forcing several cars to swerve to avoid him.
+On the 11th lap, as the procession of cars exited the Becketts corner onto the Hangar straight, Neil Horan cleared the fence wearing a kilt, waving banners with statements "Read the bible" and "The Bible is always right", and ran towards the sequence of cars, forcing several cars to swerve to avoid him.
 He eventually returned to the grass runoff area at the side of the track after the cars had passed for the lap, and was tackled by a track marshal.
 He was later charged with aggravated trespass and pleaded guilty in a Northampton court, stating that he took the open gate as a sign from God, although the prosecution contended that his act was premeditated as he had already prepared the banners prior to attending the Grand Prix.
 He was later jailed for two months.
+Although the incident was broadcast to a worldwide audience, it was not shown live in the UK, as the British broadcaster ITV1 had cut away to a commercial break just as it occurred.

-The incident prompted comparisons to the events at the 1977 South African Grand Prix, where volunteer track marshal, Frederick Jansen van Vuuren, ran across the main straight to aid a car and was hit at 170 mph by Tom Pryce, who couldn't see him until it was too late because of the steep crest on the straight.
+The incident prompted comparisons to the events at the 1977 South African Grand Prix, where volunteer track marshal, Frederick Jansen van Vuuren, ran across the main straight to aid a car and was hit at 170 mph by Tom Pryce, who could not see him until it was too late because of the steep crest on the straight.
 Both Van Vuuren and Pryce were killed by the impact.
-A similar incident occurred at the 2000 German Grand Prix when a disgruntled ex-Mercedes employee walked along part of the circuit in protest before being arrested.
-This caused a safety car, which eliminated the lead of Mika Häkkinen, driving for McLaren Mercedes.
+A similar incident occurred at the 2000 German Grand Prix (coincidentally won by Barrichello) when a disgruntled ex-Mercedes employee walked along part of the circuit in protest before being arrested.
+This caused a safety car, forcing drivers to pit, under safety car conditions, which eliminated the lead of Mika Häkkinen, driving for McLaren-Mercedes.
 Unlike the German protester, Horan ran directly down the middle of the track, and intentionally towards oncoming cars and lurching towards some of them.
+Stephen Green, the marshal who handled Horan, was later awarded the BARC Browning Medal for "outstanding bravery in tackling a track invader during the 2003 British Grand Prix at Silverstone", the second recipient after David Purley 30 years previously.

-The race led to fears that Formula One bosses Max Mosley and Bernie Ecclestone, who had been highly critical of the media and corporate facilities of Silverstone, would use the incident to drop the race from the Formula One calendar, with Ecclestone saying "It wasn't necessary – the race was exciting enough without it.
-But the security wasn't good enough".
-However, drivers and team officials defended the circuit, with Montoya stating "This was one of the best races of the year, even with the spectator.
-It was so much fun today," and Sauber boss Peter Sauber stated "When a man sets himself on fire in the street in Paris, no one blames Paris", while McLaren-Mercedes boss Ron Dennis said "There is no way you can prevent it happening".
+The race led to fears that Formula One bosses Max Mosley and Bernie Ecclestone, who had been highly critical of the media and corporate facilities of Silverstone, would use the incident to drop the race from the Formula One calendar, with Ecclestone saying: "It wasn't necessary – the race was exciting enough without it.
+But the security wasn't good enough."
+Drivers and team officials defended the circuit, with Montoya stating: "This was one of the best races of the year, even with the spectator.
+It was so much fun today."
+Sauber boss Peter Sauber stated: "When a man sets himself on fire in the street in Paris, no one blames Paris".
+McLaren-Mercedes boss Ron Dennis said: "There is no way you can prevent it happening."

-Stephen Green, the marshal who handled Horan, was later awarded the BARC Browning Medal for "outstanding bravery in tackling a track invader during the 2003 British Grand Prix at Silverstone", the second recipient after David Purley 31 years previously.